 Axure: This is one of the more robust wireframing tools and has many purposes.
 In addition to layouts, you can create functional and interactive prototypes, add color at the mockup stage and use it for charts and diagrams.
 It also has collaborative and sharing features, making it good for working in teams and for user testing.
 It comes in Standard and Pro versions.

 Balsamiq Mockups: You can quickly create layouts with a sketchy look using Balsamiq.
 The graphics have a hand-drawn and low-fidelity appearance so no one will mistake your wireframes for anything more than what they are.
 Balsamiq comes with a library of pre-built objects and icons and has capabilities for making interactive prototypes.
 This is what I used to design the user interface of the Instructional Design Guru app.

 Cacoo (free plan): Many use Cacoo as an online diagramming tool but it also works well for creating wireframes.
 It has all the basic drawing functionality that you would expect, lives in the cloud and allows you to collaborate on diagrams with other users in real time, making it good for team work.
 Cacoo has several pricing plans that provide added functionality.

 Mockingbird: This is another web-based wireframing tool with a variety of pricing plans.
 Similar to Balsamiq, it has a library of pre-built objects that you drag into your document.
 Mockingbird does a good job of resizing text inside labeled objects, has customizable grids and you can make multiple pages that link to each other.

 Omnigraffle (Mac Only): This is popular software in the Mac community, used by many to create diagrams and charts.
 You can also use it for making interactive wireframes.
 You can find a wide array of stencils and templates that work with Omnigraffle and it’s easy to learn and use.

 Now I can’t wait to hear about your favorite graphic applications.
-Please share your thought and experiences in the Comments below.
+Please share your thoughts and experiences in the Comments below.